Gita Suwandi is keen to use her Master of Planning degree to climb the career ladder and help her country at the same time.

-She especially enjoys the environmental planning and management aspects of her degree.
+She especially enjoyed the environmental planning and management aspects of her degree, which she recently completed.

-“These are challenging courses, but I learned more from them at the same time.
-I think this has been the most valuable experience during my study time at Lincoln.”
+“These were challenging courses, but I learned more from them at the same time.
+I think this was the most valuable experience during my study time at Lincoln.”

 Gita describes the Lincoln lecturers and staff as very helpful.

-“They always try their best to support me and fulfil my needs,” she says.
-“They give me a lot of attention as well as tolerance because I am an international student and they understand I have language, culture, and education system differences.”
+“They always tried their best to support me and fulfil my needs,” she says.
+“They gave me a lot of attention as well as tolerance because I was an international student and they understood that I had language, culture, and education system differences.”

-Academically, working on a group project has been her most memorable experience so far.
+Academically, working on a group project was her most memorable experience.

 “I learned that to succeed, we have to build strong relationships within the group, and self-study and time management are critical.”

-Gita has become a leader in the Indonesian Student Association at Lincoln and in the Canterbury region, as well as promoting the university to Indonesian students.
+Gita became a leader in the Indonesian Student Association at Lincoln and in the Canterbury region, as well as promoting the university to Indonesian students.

-“Lincoln has really helped me to grow and develop, both academically and socially,” she says.
-“It has given me the opportunity to meet new families and friends from New Zealand and other countries.
+“Lincoln really helped me to grow and develop, both academically and socially,” she says.
+“It gave me the opportunity to meet new families and friends from New Zealand and other countries.

 “I am sure that it is never too late for someone to study.
 I was one of the lucky people to get the opportunity to develop myself at Lincoln.”